-A half-yearly immersive experience for year 5 students that happens during a school day.
-At this event, students welcome indigenous groups and kids about their age in order to familiarise with the Koori culture, ask questions and learn that not all kids live such a great life.
-Students and Koori kids have the opportunity to play and enjoy a traditional meal together, forming a bond that can be nourished later on through pen-palling.
+A half-yearly immersion during a school day.
+At this event, students welcome indigenous groups in order to familiarise with the Koori culture, ask questions, play and share a traditional meal together, forming a bond that can be nourished later on through pen-palling.

 A paid on-going program that aims to cultivate friendships and better understanding between our children that involves community visits, field trips, traditional weaving / language / cooking classes, and lots of other experiences they can do together.